-4.3.7 Family Fellowship Meal
+4.3.7 Fellowship Meal

 - The church will accommodate requests for a fellowship meal following a funeral service.
 The Funeral Hospitality Team and members of MELC will prepare the meal.
 The Pastor contacts the Funeral Hospitality Team.
 If the family wishes to provide its own food, the Fellowship Hall may be used with prior approval. - No fee is charged for preparation and serving.
 The members of MELC provide this service as a ministry in the spirit of Christian love.
-Their mission is to serve all people willingly and pleasingly, inspired and led by God.
+Their mission is to serve all people willingly and pleasingly, inspired and led by God. - Contributions to offset the expense of the fellowship meal are welcome and may be made to the General Fund to offset the Hospitality budget.

-4.3.8 Bulletins, Memorial Funds, and Fees
+4.3.8 Bulletins